Post date: Apr 5, 2018 5:19:23 AM

 I heard this line from one of the seminars I attended.
 At first, I disagree.
 How can one teach something he doesn’t know?
 Isn’t it alarming?
 Does this mean we should teach something we do not know much?
 Are we going to experiment our classes?

 Just last month, we were asked to answer a survey to indicate the most difficult competency in our subject.
-In other words, the topic or lesson which we usually try to avoid teaching in what we found hard to execute.
+In other words, the topic or lesson which we usually try to avoid teaching and what we found hard to execute.

 But then, cliché as they say, you cannot give what you do not have.
 Hence, you cannot teach something you have not learned yourself.